kubernetes/website/docs/deprecation-policy.md

 Since Kubernetes is an API-driven system, the API has evolved over time to reflect the evolving understanding of the problem space.
-The Kubernetes API is actually a set of APIs, called “API groups”, and each API group is independently versioned.
+The Kubernetes API is actually a set of APIs, called "API groups", and each API group is independently versioned.
 [API versions](http://kubernetes.io/docs/api/) fall into 3 main tracks, each of which has different policies for deprecation: